WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

                   '-'
 ```

-This is done through an `Invocation` on the proclamation, along with
+This is done through an `Invocation` on the proclamation, containing
 additional parameters in the body:

 ``` javascript